secretstartups/handbook/ceo/family-friends-day/index.html.md

 1. 2020-11-25
 1. 2020-12-18
 1. 2021-01-15
-1. 2021-02-26
-1. 2021-03-26
-1. 2021-04-16

-We are living in unprecedented times with a global pandemic and are trying to give our Team Members some extra space in their lives outside of work.
+We will look at scheduling future dates at the end of December 2020 pending the global COVID-19 situation.
+Because we are living in unprecedented times and are trying to give our Team Members some extra space in their lives outside of work.
 In line with our [Paid Time Off](/handbook/paid-time-off/) policy, we encourage GitLab Team Members to continue to take additional days off, as needed.
 Family and Friends Day is a reminder to do this.

 ## Past Family and Friends Days